-Tekashi 6ix9ine Placed In General Prison Population With Violent Offenders, Per TMZ
+Tekashi 6ix9ine Placed In General Prison Population With Violent Offenders, Per ‘TMZ’

 — TMZ (@TMZ) November 20, 2018

-Since Autumn of 2017, Tekashi has been riding an incredible surge to rap dominance on the strength of a social media strategy based on agitating and trolling reputed gangsters in the streets and in the industry.
-As has been noted by HotNewHipHop, nearly a dozen singles he’s been featured on have made the Billboard charts in the months that followed the release of his breakout hit, “Gummo.”
-All the while, Tekashi has kept his name bubbling by daring his nemesis’ to “test [his] gangster,” before popping up in neighborhoods that are notorious for gang activity.
+Since autumn of 2017, Tekashi has been riding an incredible surge to rap dominance on the strength of a social media strategy based on agitating and trolling reputed gangsters in the streets and in the industry.
+As has been noted by HotNewHipHop, nearly a dozen singles he’s been featured on have made the Billboard charts in the months that followed the release of his breakout hit “Gummo.”
+All the while, Tekashi has kept his name bubbling by daring his nemesis to “test [his] gangster,” before popping up in neighborhoods that are notorious for gang activity.

-Therefore, 6ix9ine’s placement among inmates that TMZ alludes to the U.S. Justice Department as having labeled “extremely dangerous, violent, or escape-prone,” is shocking given his level of notoriety and the reputation that precedes him.
+Therefore, 6ix9ine’s placement among inmates that TMZ alludes to the U.S. Justice Department as having labeled “extremely dangerous, violent, or escape-prone” is shocking given his level of notoriety and the reputation that precedes him.
 It is especially alarming given widespread reports that authorities collected evidence via phone tap that his former associates are looking to “violate” the 22-year-old Brooklyn native.

 The best case scenario for Tekashi at this time is that he will have to hold tight for a little while longer, at least, as a bail hearing that he had scheduled for the morning was pushed back pending the availability of a judge on Wednesday.